 The algorithm is designed to provide the virtual voltages in the voltage range designated by the user.
-For small amplitudes, the constant interaction model holds and the algorithm predicts the constant values across the window.
-At larger voltage scales, due to the effect of voltage varying capacitances in semiconductor quantum dots, the algorithm will provide average values across the desired voltage space.
-To assess the accuracy of the algorithm at different voltages scales, we subdivided the data-set shown in Fig.~\ref{fig:experiment} into increasingly smaller regions and then run the model on each one.
-The distribution of the predicted gradients are then plotted in Fig.~\ref{fig:subdivide}a.
-The data was then transformed into the corresponding virtual voltage space according to the predicted gradients and the angles of the dot to reservoir lines were manually measured using ImageJ to obtain a statistical analysis of how the model performs (Fig~\ref{fig:subdivide}b).
-The process consisted in drawing best fit lines for all the DTR transitions present on each data-set and then the average gradients and standard deviation measured were recorded.
-The mean squared error (MSE) of the model with the increasing number of subdivisions is summarised in Table~\ref{tab:acc}.
-The algorithm accurately predicts the gradients at the different voltages scales studied showing that it can be used for different levels of resolution depending on the user's needs.
+For small amplitudes, the constant interaction model holds, and the algorithm predicts the values across that window.
+At larger voltage ranges, due to the effect of voltage-varying capacitances in semiconductor QDs, the algorithm provides average values across the desired voltage space, which gives rise to an increased variance in measured angles.
+To assess the accuracy of the algorithm at different voltage scales, we subdivided the data set shown in Fig.~\ref{fig:experiment} into increasingly smaller regions to which we subject the model.
+We plot the distribution of the predicted gradients in Fig.~\ref{fig:subdivide}a.
+We then transform the data into the corresponding virtual voltage space according to the predicted gradients.
+The angles of the DTR lines were manually measured using ImageJ to obtain a statistical analysis of how the model performs (Fig~\ref{fig:subdivide}b).